Verifiable Credentials Overview

 2. Hashing is a process described by a hashing algorithm that calculates an identifier for the transformed data using a cryptographic hash function.
 Typically, the size of the resulting hash is smaller than the data, which makes it more suitable for complex cryptographic functions like digital signatures.

 3. Proof Generation is a process described by a proof method that calculates a value that protects the integrity of the input data from modification or otherwise proves a certain desired threshold of trust.
-A typical example is the application of a cryptographic signature using asymmetric keys, yielding the signature of the data.
+A typical example is the application of a cryptographic signature using asymmetric keys, generating the signature of the data.

-4.2.2 VC Data Integrity
+4.2.2 Data Integrity of Credentials

 The Verifiable Credential Data Integrity 1.0 [VC-DATA-INTEGRITY] specification relies on the general structure and defines a set of standard properties describing the details of the proof generation process.
 The specific details (canonicalization algorithm, hash and/or proof method algorithms, etc.) are defined by separate cryptosuites.
 The Working Group has defined a number of such cryptosuites as separate specifications, see 4.2.3 Cryptosuites below.